th1j5/inet/showcases/tsn/timesynchronization/gptp/doc/index.rst

 - `peer delay measurement`: Slave and bridge nodes periodically measure link delay by sending peer delay request messages (``pDelayReq``) up-tree; they receive peer delay response messages (``pDelayResp``).
-- `time synchronization`: Master nodes periodically broadcast gPTP sync messages (``GptpSync``) with the correct time that propagate down-tree.
-- `slave clock drift rate compensation`: The drift rate of slave clocks is aligned to that of the master clock, by setting the oscillator compensation factor in slave clocks.
-The compensation factor is calculated from the time of the master clock at the current and the previous synchronization event.
+- `time synchronization`: Master nodes periodically broadcast gPTP sync messages (``GptpSync``) with their local time that propagate down-tree.
+The time of slave clocks is set to the time of the master clock, corrected for link and processing delays.
+Furthermore, the drift rate of slave clocks is aligned to that of the master clock by setting the oscillator compensation factor.
+The compensation factor is estimated from the time of the master and slave clocks at the current and the previous synchronization events.

 .. note:: Recipients of these messages need to know the timestamp of when those messages were sent to be able to calculate "correct" time.
 Currently, only two-step synchronization is supported, i.e., ``pDelayResp`` and ``GptpSync`` messages are immediately proceeded by follow-up messages that contain the precise time when the original ``pDelayResp``/``GptpSync`` message was sent.
 Clocks are set to the new time when the follow-up message is received.

+How does the oscillator compensation factor work/important stuff?

+- horizontal scale 1000000x!
+- this can be misleading -> y-axis zoomed out chart

 .. **TODO** oscillator compensation factor

+..
 The diverging drift rate of slave clocks is also compensated for at time synchonization events, by setting the oscillator compensation factor in slave clocks.
+..
 The compensated drift rate is calculated from the time of the master clock at the current and previous time synchonization events.

-**TODO** which one?
+.. **TODO** which one?

 Nodes send sync and peer delay measurement messages periodically.
 The period and offset of sync and peer delay measurement messages can be specified by parameters (:par:`syncInterval`, :par:`pDelayInterval`,